Anthony Sully: Murders

 In 1982, Sully met 32-year-old Tina Livingston, the owner of a local escort agency.
 One of the girls who worked for Livingston, 24-year-old Gloria Fravel, could not repay her $500 debt, and then tried to escape.
-In early February 1983, Livingston and another prostitute, 23-year-old Keli "Angel" Burns, located Fravel in San Francisco and then took her to Sully's warehouse in Burlingame.
+In early February 1983, Livingston and another sex worker, 23-year-old Keli "Angel" Burns, located Fravel in San Francisco and then took her to Sully's warehouse in Burlingame.
 When all three arrived at the warehouse, Sully offered to have sex with Fravel, which she refused.
 He then proceeded to beat the girl and took her to the back of the warehouse, where he handcuffed her and hung her from the ceiling.
-For the next two days, he kept Fravel in the warehouse, where he tortured and sexually abused her, while Livingston and Burns were in another part of the hangar.
+For the next two days, he kept Fravel in the warehouse, where he tortured and sexually assaulted her, while Livingston and Burns were in another part of the hangar.
 During one of the torture sessions, Sully tied a hangman's knot and hung it around her neck.
 Most of the time, Fravel was drugged with cocaine, but one time, Sully lost control of the situation, allowing Fravel to free herself from the gag and begin screaming.
 Livingston and Burns unsuccessfully tried to replace the gag and silence her, after which Sully came in and strangled her with a rope.
 With his accomplices' help, he placed her body in the car, and then, together with Burns, left the warehouse to dump it.
 During the trip, Fravel regained consciousness, as a result of which the pair stopped the car on the side of the road.
 Sully then hit Fravel several times on the head with an axe, killing her.
-The pair then disposed of her body near the State Route 35, where it was discovered on February 7.
-Sully is said to have to have kept a newspaper article reporting the discovery of her body as a trophy, and had thought it was "hilarious" that she had been found by a butcher.
+The pair then disposed of her body near State Route 35, where it was discovered on February 7.
+Sully is said to have kept a newspaper article reporting the discovery of her body as a trophy, and had thought it was "hilarious" that she had been found by a butcher.

 Soon after Fravel's murder, Sully asked Livingston to bring a girl who is not a prostitute, but would still agree to provide him with sexual services in exchange for money.
 A few days later, Livingston called Sully and told him about 19-year-old Brenda Oakden, a roommate of one of her escorts.
 Oakden, who ran away from her home in Huntington Beach in the early 1980s, was a fan of punk rock who occasionally engaged in prostitution under the name "Brenda Rule".
 In mid-February, Oakden was taken to Sully's warehouse in Burlingame, where he shot her in the back of the head with a .38 caliber revolver.
 After the murder, at the request of Sully, Livingston spread a rumor among Oakden's friends and acquaintances that she boarded a bus and left San Francisco towards an unknown direction.